 - A total of 24 credit hours that must be completed in one academic year (fall and spring semesters).

 - A three-credit writing seminar or a two-credit directed research project (with a 30-page paper).

-- Introduction to U.S. Law (This fall course is required for students with a foreign law degree.
-Foreign students with a background of common law study can request a waiver of this requirement.).
+- Constitutional Law for Foreign Lawyers (This is a requirement for students with a foreign law degree.
+Students with a background in common law may request a waiver from this requirement.)